Michal Pivoňka: Washington Capitals

 Pivoňka and Bondra were joined by Jason Allison on the Capitals first line to start the 1996–97 season.
 Before suffering a knee injury at the end of October, Pivoňka had tallied two goals and three assists.
 While the injury was originally not considered to be serious, it was later revealed that Pivoňka would miss four to six weeks to recover.
 He struggled in his return to the Capitals lineup and scored one goal in his first 11 games back.
 His slow scoring began to raise concerns with vice president and general manager David Poile, who said: "We're not going anywhere unless Michal Pivonka gets better."
 In part due to his struggles, Pivoňka was moved off of a line with Bondra and began playing with Dale Hunter and Kelly Miller in January 1997.
 On 13 January 1997, Pivoňka tallied his 400th career NHL assist to help lift the Capitals to a win over the Toronto Maple Leafs.
 In another effort to improve his production, Pivoňka was shifted from centre to a winger position alongside Steve Konowalchuk and Joé Juneau.
 He quickly found success as a winger and tallied one goal and nine assists over 12 games.
 He finished the season with seven goals and 16 assists for a career-low 23 points.

 Pivoňka suffered another injury near the start of the 1997–98 season which resulted in numerous missed games.
 While the Capitals chose to protect Pivoňka from the 1998 NHL expansion draft, he would play only 36 more games with them before retiring.

 Kansas City Blades and retirement

 As the Capitals struggled to trade Pivoňka due to his expensive contract, they assigned him to the Kansas City Blades of the IHL for the 1999–2000 season.
 As he retired following the 1999–2000 season, Pivoňka finished his NHL career with 181 goals and 418 assists through 825 games.
 At his retirement, he held the title for most assists in franchise history.
-As of 2025, he ranks fourth behind John Carlson, Nicklas Backstrom, and Alexander Ovechkin.
+As of 2025, he ranks fourth behind John Carlson, Nicklas Bäckström, and Alexander Ovechkin.